 In fact, landing in the Klezmatics represented something of a personal sea change for Lisa.
 “I spent my summers in a leftist bungalow colony started by my grandmother, great aunt and their friends in 1929,” she says, “and my grandmother used to drag me to Yiddish singing sessions, which I simply hated.
 It was old people’s music, and it was too schmaltzy.
 Oddly it was my paternal grandfather’s more cantorial voice that I referenced in my head more than my maternal grandmother’s Yiddish singing when I was learning the phrasing and note emphasis.”

-Most recently, Lisa did a stint of several months on Broadway, playing for Sting in his Broadway production The Last Ship.
+Most recently, Lisa has been co-composer, co-music director, actor and musician in the Tony Award-winning play Indecent, written by Paula Vogel and directed by Rebecca Taichman.
+Her previous Broadway experience was as a member of the band in Sting’s production The Last Ship.
 She also composes for film, radio, television and theatre.
 She can be heard on two songs she composed for episodes of Sex and the City’s final season, and she made a cameo on-screen appearance on the show (with the Klezmatics).
 She also accepted a composing commission for Song For New York: What Women Do While Men Sit Knitting, and put in a stay at the MacDowell Artist Colony.
-She’s worked with the Pilobolous Dance Company’s Davenen (with the Klezmatics), Ralph Lee’s Mettawee River Company, Pat Cannon’s Foot & Fiddle Dance Company and the Phoenix Theater Company’s As You Like It, and was Music Director for the Lincoln Center Director’s Guild Production Mary Queen of Scots Got Her Head Chopped Off, Music Director for the New York Renaissance Festival in Sterling Forest, N.Y., and co-orchestrator for Song of Songs by Elizabeth Swados.
+She’s worked with the Pilobolous Dance Company’s Davenen (with the Klezmatics), Ralph Lee’s Mettawee River Company, Pat Cannon’s Foot & Fiddle Dance Company and the Phoenix Theater Company’s As You Like It, and was Music Director for the Lincoln Center Director’s Guild production Mary Queen of Scots Got Her Head Chopped Off, Music Director for the New York Renaissance Festival in Sterling Forest, N.Y., and co-orchestrator for Song of Songs by Elizabeth Swados.

 Gutkin also leads fiddle styles workshops at folk festivals, as well as master classes and artist residencies for universities and folk organizations, and many of her private students are or have gone on to become professional musicians.